Along the River

 Yet, she now reflected, as the countryside rushed by outside the confines of the carriage, not once had she surrendered.
 Every single time she had struggled, resisting him until and beyond the last move that she could.
 That fact was one thing to be grateful for, despite all the pain he had inflicted upon her.
 It was the instance which she had to focus on, in order to keep up that resistance, during the days ahead.

 She had walked into this fight with her eyes open.
-She had known of its inevitability from the moment she had voiced her objection to his opinion upon the match of Colonel Fitzwilliam and Charlotte Lucas.
+She had known of its inevitability from the moment she had voiced her objection to his opinion on the match of Colonel Fitzwilliam and Charlotte Lucas.
 Until, and probably even beyond their marriage, she would have to endure more of the same.

 Either that, or give into the temptation of accepting Mr Darcy's offer of sanctuary.
 After the injuries of last night, her reasons for staying with the Earl no longer seemed as important as they once were to her.
 After all, what was the point of avoiding scandal if one had to face the likelihood of dying in the attempt?